paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/1 React Deep Dive.md

     <>
       <button onClick={addToDo}>Add a ToDo </button>
       {todos.map(todo => <ToDo key={todo.id} title={todo.title} description={todo.description} />)}
-      //keys are used to identify the elements in the list and to make the re-rendering faster
+      //keys are used to uniquely identify the elements in the list and to make the re-rendering faster
       //keys should be unique
+      //especially useful iterating over an array
     </>
   )
 }